-Yalda is the Persian winter solstice celebration with an ancient historical background.
-Yalda Night is the longest night of the year in the Northern Hemisphere, and marks the beginning of winter.
+Yalda Night is the Iranian winter solstice celebration with an ancient historical background.
+Yalda Night is the longest night of the year in the Northern Hemisphere and marks the beginning of winter.
 It is usually celebrated on December 20 or 21 each year.
 Yalda has its roots in Mithraism, but it has become a social occasion when family and close friends get together and have obligatory servings of fresh fruits, especially watermelon and pomegranate.

-Chahar-Shanbeh-Soori (Persian for Wednesday Feast) is an ancient Iranian festival that dates back to at least 1700 BC of the early Zoroastrian era.
-Also called the Festival of Fire, it is a prelude to Noe-rooz, and is celebrated on the eve of the last Wednesday of the Iranian year.
-The celebration usually starts in the evening, with people making bonfires in the streets and jumping over fire singing “my sickly yellow paleness be yours; your fiery red color be mine”.
-This means they want the fire to take away their sickness and problems, and in turn give them redness and energy.
+Chahar-Shanbeh-Soori (Wednesday Feast in Farsi) is an ancient Iranian festival that dates back to at least 1700 BC of the early Zoroastrian era.
+Also called the Festival of Fire, it is a prelude to Nowruz, and is celebrated on the eve of the last Wednesday of the Iranian year.
+The celebration usually starts in the evening, with people making bonfires in the streets and jumping over fire singing “my sickly yellow paleness be yours; your fiery red color is mine”.
+This means they want the fire to take away their sickness and problems, and in turn, give them redness and energy.

-Poem: Persian literature is considered to be one of the great literatures of mankind.
+Poem: Persian literature is considered to be one of the great literature of mankind.
 Some of the renowned Persian poets are listed below.

-Hafez (14th century) was a Persian lyric poet.
+Hafez: (14th century) was a Persian lyric poet.
 His collected works, called Divan, have been translated in all major languages.
-Themes of his poems are the beloved, faith, and exposing hypocrisy.
+The themes of his poems are the beloved, faith, and exposing hypocrisy.
 His tomb is in the city of Shiraz in southern Iran.

 Hand-knotted Persian silk/wool rug: Carpet-weaving is one of the most distinguished manifestations of Persian culture and art, and dates back to ancient Persia (e.g. 2500-year-old Pazyryk carpet).
 In 2008, Iran’s export of hand-woven carpets amounted to $420 million, accounting for 30% of the world market